 Read our recent interview with Moses Boyd here.

 Like many of the greatest romances between music lovers and their favourite albums, the realisation that you are head over heels with Process probably won’t hit you on the first, or even the fifth listen.

 That’s not to say Sampha Sisay’s long-awaited debut LP – a subtle and intimate journey following the loss of his mother to cancer – won’t affect and surprise you from the start, because it will.
 Glimmers of his unique brilliance appear the whole way through, from the flip on opener ‘Plastic 100°C’ about 3 and a half minutes in, to the stripped back tribute ‘(No One Knows Me) Like the Piano’, and the hypnotically catchy snaps of ‘Under’.

-And it is distinctly Sampha-esque that his debut album doesn’t shout for your attention, but reveals itself slowly.
-It’s a feeling echoed across all of the music he creates, be it as a solo artist or any number of collaborations, from an early SBTRKT guest spot back in 2011, to his work with Solange on our favourite LP of 2016, A Seat At The Table.
+It is distinctly ‘Sampha-esque’ that his debut album doesn’t shout for your attention, but rather reveals itself slowly.
+This is a feeling echoed across all of the music he creates, be it as a solo artist or any number of collaborations, from an early SBTRKT guest spot back in 2011, to his work with Solange on our favourite LP of 2016, A Seat At The Table.

 Anyone who caught his live shows also witnessed Sampha breathing a different life into these songs; rare is the performer who can move thousands of people into such a collective state of silenced awe like he can.